 \section{Motivation}

 Existing HGNNs inherit many mechanisms from GNNs without analysis of their effects.
-In this section, we make an in-depth and detailed study of widely-used mechanisms, i.e. the attention mechanism and multi-layer structure for HGNNs and obtain two important findings through experiments, which help us to propose the key ideas in designing the architecture of SeHGNN.
-All results in this section are the average of 20 times running with different data partitions to mitigate the influence of random noise.
+In this section, we conduct an in-depth and detailed study of widely-used mechanisms, i.e. the attention mechanism and the multi-layer structure for HGNNs.
+Through experiments, we obtain two important findings that guide us in designing the architecture of SeHGNN.
+All results presented in this section are the average of 20 runs with different data partitions to mitigate the influence of random noise.

-\textbf{Study on attentions.} HGNNs use multiple attentions as shown in Figure~\ref{tab:hgnns_categories}, which are calculated with different modules or parameters.
-We categorize attentions into two types, \textit{neighbor attention} within neighbors of the same relation and \textit{semantic attention} among different relations.
-Metapath-based methods like HAN use two attentions in neighbor aggregation and semantic fusion step, respectively.
-Metapath-free methods like HGB calculate attentions of 1-hop neighbors with relation-specific embeddings.
-Although it is hard to distinguish the two attentions in metapath-free methods, we can add additional calculations to eliminate the influence of either attention.
-Specifically, we can average attention values within each relation of each node's neighbors which equals removing neighbor attention, or normalize attention values within each relation to remove semantic attention.
+\textbf{Study on attentions.} HGNNs use multiple attentions, as shown in Figure~\ref{tab:hgnns_categories}, which are calculated using distinct modules or parameters.
+These attentions can be classified into two types: \textit{neighbor attention} within neighbors of the same relation and \textit{semantic attention} among different relations.
+Metapath-based methods like HAN incorporate two attentions in the neighbor aggregation step and the semantic fusion step, respectively.
+Metapath-free methods like HGB compute attentions of 1-hop neighbors with relation-specific embeddings.
+While distinguishing between the two types of attention in metapath-free methods can be challenging, we can perform additional calculations to eliminate the influence of either attention.
+Specifically, for the attentions values of each node's neighbors, we can average them within each relation which equals removing neighbor attention, or normalize them within each relation so that each relation contributes equally to final results to remove semantic attention.

-Re-implement experiments on HGB reveal that a well-trained HGB model tends to assign similar attention values within each relation to neighbors of each node, which promotes us to study the necessity of different attentions.
-Experiments are conducted on HAN and HGB, where * means removing neighbor attention and ${^\dagger}$ means removing semantic attention.
-Results in Table \ref{tab:observation} show that models without semantic attention display a decrease of model effects while models without neighbor attention do not, from which we obtain the first finding.
+Re-implement experiments on HGB reveal that a well-trained HGB model tends to assign similar attention values within each relation, leading us to investigate the necessity of different attentions.
+We conduct experiments on HAN and HGB, where * means removing neighbor attention and ${^\dagger}$ means removing semantic attention.
+Results in Table \ref{tab:observation} indicate that models without semantic attention exhibit a decrease of model effects, while models without neighbor attention do not, from which we obtain the first finding.